 Task organization level: Students will submit an inquiry or question.
 A reply will be sent using a framework that demonstrates how to find the answer rather than simply providing a direct answer.

-Tool level: The host tool will be email initially; however, the resources offered to the learner will include a variety of informal and formal sources that are media rich and globally accessible.
+Tool level: The host tool will be emailed initially; however, the resources offered to the learner will include a variety of informal and formal sources that are media rich and globally accessible.
 Web 2.0 tools will include to text-based sources (formal and informal), web-based multimedia tools (podcasting, vodcasting, Skype, Flickr, YouTube, Vimeo), social media (Facebook, PinInterest)

 Process Level.
 With scaffolding built into the answer, the learner is enabled because the process guides them through linked resources to discover part of the answer independently.
 This learner-centred approach allows the reader to follow, absorb, repeat and practice until they are proficient in that skill and can apply it competently and move to the next rung on the learning ladder (Bigum & Rowan, 2013).